ericmoritz/arbeiter/README.md

         return [("words", word) for word in words]

-If the data your handler is publishing is time consuming or memory intensive, you can use a generator to pushlish the data as soon as it is ready:
+If the data your handler is publishing is time consuming or memory intensive, you can use a generator to publish the data as soon as it is ready:

     def handler(a, key_list):
        key_list = key_list.spilt(",")